HESOFTS/sexten_2017/fermi/analysis_crab.md

 and the likelihood analysis. <br>
 All the commands were run from the Crab\_Flare\_2014 directory.
 (I called it 2014 by mistake, I realized too late '-.-) <br>
-In order not to overwrite the files in the directory, you can create a new one and copy the event and spacescraft files (L1707191221448796F97375\_PH00.fits and L1707191221448796F97375\_SC00.fits) and the ephemerides file (Crab\_ephem\_new.par) in the new directory. <br>
+In order not to overwrite the files in the directory, you can create a new one and copy the event and spacecraft files (L1707191221448796F97375\_PH00.fits and L1707191221448796F97375\_SC00.fits) and the ephemerides file (Crab\_ephem\_new.par) in the new directory. <br>
 After that you can issue the same commands you find below.

+Another possibility is to download the same dataset I used, see the section "Setup and data selection" of this tutorial.
+Of course the names of the files will be different at that point, so be careful.

 You can find the content of this tutorial at the links [https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/pulsar\_gating\_tutorial.html](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/pulsar_gating_tutorial.html) and [https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/likelihood_tutorial.html](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/likelihood_tutorial.html).

+## A bit of nomenclature ##

+During the Fermi analysis, there will be few recurring terms which can be useful to define here:

+* FT1 file or events file: it is the FITS file containing the events
+* FT2 file or spacecraft file: it is the file containing the information of the spacecraft (position, pointing direction ecc..)
+* ROI (Region Of Interest): it is the circular region selected when downloading the data, which can be modified during the analysis
+* Source region: it is the circular region where we are going to consider the sources (point-like or extended) which can contribute to the counts in the ROI.
+Usually it is bigger than the ROI

 ## Setup and data selection ##

 The data were already downloaded, so we don't need to download them.
-In any case, the link to the LAT Data Server is [https://fermi.gsfc.nasa.gov/cgi-bin/ssc/LAT/LATDataQuery.cgi](https://fermi.gsfc.nasa.gov/cgi-bin/ssc/LAT/LATDataQuery.cgi). <br>
+In any case, the link to the LAT Data Server is [https://fermi.gsfc.nasa.gov/cgi-bin/ssc/LAT/LATDataQuery.cgi](https://fermi.gsfc.nasa.gov/cgi-bin/ssc/LAT/LATDataQuery.cgi).
+If you want to analyze the same dataset, here below you can find the settings to be used in the LAT data server:

+* Object name or coordinates: Crab
+* Coordinate system: J2000
+* Search radius (degrees): 30
+* Observation dates: 383270403, 385300803
+* Time system: MET
+* Energy range (MeV): 100, 500000
+* LAT data type: Photon
+* Spacecraft data: Checked

 First we setup the Fermi tools:

       [fermi-cta@localhost Crab_Flare_2014]$ source $HOME/fermitools_heasoft.sh

 Then we use **gtselect** to do data selection.
-Since the data I downloaded were on a region of 30 deg radius and 100 MeV-500 GeV energy range, I will shrink the radius down to 15 deg and modify the energy range to 100 MeV-300 GeV.
+Since the data I downloaded were on a region of 30 deg radius and 100 MeV-500 GeV energy range, I will shrink the radius of the ROI down to 15 deg and modify the energy range to 100 MeV-300 GeV.
 When running **gtselect** and other Fermi tools executables, you will get a prompt with the inputs needed.
 Also, I specify the event class and event type (see the introduction to the hands on done on Monday by Francesco).

       [fermi-cta@localhost Crab_Flare_2014]$ gtselect evclass=128 evtype=3
       Input FT1 file[] L1707191221448796F97375_PH00.fits